trbehera/docs/docs/fdo/fdo-client-sdk-porting-guide.md

 * **PLATFORM_AES_KEY:** AES key to Authenticate Encrypt the Secure Blobs.
 The Secure Blobs are internal to Client SDK and are not controlled by the application.

 !!! note
     These flags are not necessary for the platforms which have their own Secure Storage mechanisms.
 The platform may be able to store all blobs using Authenticated Encryption including Normal.blob.
-Client SDK always uses `sdo_blob_read()` to read the data, so, the underlying detail is already abstracted.
+Client SDK always uses `fdo_blob_read()` to read the data, so, the underlying detail is already abstracted.
 In the reference solution, it is expected that these files exist physically although without any content.
 The content gets generated on an as-needed basis.

 ##### MANUFACTURER_(IP/DN/PORT)
 Client SDK uses the location defined by the below flags to connect to Manufacturer Server to perform Device Initialization.